arabellakristelopino-23-ctrl/portfolio/ara-portfolio/docs/setup.md

 ## Deployment

+The repository root contains `vercel.json`, which pins Vercel to the `ara-portfolio/` subdirectory and runs installs/builds there.
+Keep these values in sync with the commands below whenever tooling changes.

 1. Create a Vercel project pointing to this repository.
-2. Set the root directory to `ara-portfolio/`.
+2. No manual “Root Directory” tweak is needed—the config routes builds to `ara-portfolio/`.
-3. Build command: `npm run build`.
+3. Build command: `npm run build` (invoked via `vercel.json`).
 Output directory: `.next`.
 4. Environment variables: none required.

 ## Content Updates